 Failure to allow the wood to acclimate or come in balance with the RH at its end-use location will result in warping, cracking, and other problems after the wood product is constructed.

-Wood Moisture from a Woodworker’s Perspective
+Moisture Content of Wood from a Woodworker’s Perspective

 Because wood shrinks and warps as it dries, woodworkers like long-time furniture maker Lonnie Bird wants it to be pre-shrunk before he uses it.
 “I don’t want the wood to shrink after I use it because the wood will warp or split.”